thaumocracy/mappingboomkin/README.md

 Run terminal in root folder

+start development server by using : npm start

+visit your localhost:3000

+Note : ServiceWorker is active only on production build, to use this you need :

+run build command by using : npm run build

+cd to the build directory

 install static server in terminal : npm install -g serve

 run it from terminal : serve -s build